Hanlin-Dong/hexo-to-qiniu-action/README.md

 ### Create a repository

 In GitHub, create a new blank repository.
 It can be either public or private.
 Clone the repository to your local machine.
 Copy the whole `myblog` folder into the repository.
 Now the root will have only one subfolder.
 You may want to create a `README` file and a `.gitignore` file. `node_modules` folder is not suggested to be pushed into the repo.

-If you use the default package from `hexo-cli`, you don't need to push `package.json` and `package-lock.json` file.
-If other plugins are installed, please push these two files.
+You need to push `package.json` and `package-lock.json` file.

 A suggested `.gitignore` file should be like this